-'It Will Be Years' Before Life at Tyndall Air Force Base Returns To Normal
+'It Will Be Years' Before Life At Tyndall Air Force Base Returns To Normal

 Swimming in St. Andrew Bay was the first thing Jillian Arrowood wanted to do when she moved into her new home on Tyndall Air Force base on October 8.
 She and her two daughters had just joined her husband William, her son, and her father-in-law, an Army retiree who had recently had a stroke, in their new home by the water.